 Finally, there were ripples.
 Ripples had the least impact on long-term market trends and were instead seen simply as daily fluctuations in the markets.
 Dow believed that by taking the time to familiarize yourself with the past patterns, you could make predictions about future movements.

-We’ll dive into this deeper shortly, but the key takeaway is to understand that at its core, Dow Theory is a multiple timeframe trend following system.
+We’ll dive into this deeper shortly, but the key takeaway is to understand that at its core, Dow Theory is a multiple timeframes trend following system.

 The Six Dow Theory Principles